 You'll note that there was actually more than just a matter of timing implied in that last section.
-Yes, that's right: the PSAT has no essay.
+That's right: the PSAT has no essay.

 The SAT, on the other hand, does.
-It's optional—you don't have to take it.
-But as your college may well require or suggest it, you should be aware that there is one aspect of the SAT that the PSAT won't prepare you for.
-Make sure you give the essay some attention before you dive into the SAT.
+It's optional, so you don't have to take it.
+But as your colleges might require or recommend it, you should be aware that this is one aspect of the SAT that the PSAT won't prepare you for.
+As a result, make sure you give the essay some attention before you dive into the SAT.

 Colleges tend to like having students write essays.

-Throughout the suite of tests, things just get a little bit harder.
-It's nothing huge; you just may find that the PSAT has more concrete, find-this-detail-in-the-text questions while the SAT has more abstract, what-purpose-did-this-detail-serve sorts of questions.
+Throughout the College Board's suite of tests, things get a little bit harder.
+It's nothing huge; you just might find that the PSAT has more concrete, find-this-detail-in-the-text questions while the SAT has more abstract, what-purpose-did-this-detail-serve sorts of questions.

 It's always a good idea to throw in a full-length, official practice PSAT before you take the real thing.

-If you're preparing for the PSAT using an SAT program, the good news is you'll tend to be overly prepared in terms of comfort with the content and overall endurance.
-What you'll need to watch out for is a probable tendency to over-analyze the slightly simpler questions of the PSAT.
-Also know that you will not be writing an essay on PSAT.
+If you're preparing for the PSAT using an SAT program, the good news is that you'll likely be overly prepared in terms of comfort with the content and your overall endurance.
+What you'll need to watch out for, though, is a probable tendency to overanalyze the slightly simpler questions on the PSAT.
+Know that you will not be writing an essay on the PSAT, either.

-If you're preparing for the SAT using the PSAT, bear in mind that, while it will get you most of the way there, you'll need to supplement your program with some official practice SAT questions and at least a few cracks at the essay.
+If you're preparing for the SAT using the PSAT, bear in mind that though it will get you most of the way there, you'll still need to supplement your study program with official practice SAT questions and at least a few cracks at the essay.

-Set some good goals; find out what it takes to qualify for the National Merit Scholarship and what a "good" score really looks like.
-That's actually not a simple question to answer, but reading up on the subject will get you feeling more comfortable with where you should aim.
+Set some good goals—find out what it takes to qualify for the National Merit Scholarship Program, and learn what a good PSAT score looks like.
+That's actually not a simple question to answer, but reading up on the subject will get you feeling more comfortable with what you should aim for!